 Our instructors share their experience and insights with you, to help you grow your skillset, make the most progress in your work and prepare you for the working world.

 Workshop sizes are small and in-person.
 While "lecture based" workshops allow for larger groups to enroll, our "critique" based workshops are strictly limited to 8-10 students.

 Small class sizes allow our instructors to spend the most amount of time providing feedback on student work and progress.

 We find that small workshops encourage stronger connections, and greater collaborations.

 All workshops take place in Emeryville, California unless otherwise noted.

-At the end of each term we bring in special Guest Lecturers.
-Each have different and unique experiences to share.
+Throughout each term we bring in special Professional Guest Panelists from various disciplines and studios.
+Each guest has their own different and unique experiences to share.

 At the Animation Collaborative, assignments are not graded.
 Students receive feedback on their work (critiques) and are expected to turn over the notes, just like artists do in a regular studio environment.